OpenCadia/OpenCadia/README.md

 Operating systems on which pyobd was tested so far:
 Debian 10, Debian 11, Ubuntu, Windows 7 and 10.

-You can download the Windows executable version from here - so no install is needed(it may be recognized as malware, but it is made from code you see here - so it is not malware):<br/>
 <!-- BEGIN LATEST DOWNLOAD BUTTON -->Download for Windows(standalone executable - no install needed):
 [![Download Windows Executable](https://custom-icon-badges.herokuapp.com/badge/-Download-blue?style=for-the-badge&logo=download&logoColor=white "Download zip")](https://drive.google.com/file/d/1wusZfUlljeduGrHh8i9JPEo9r96luDYs/view?usp=sharing)
 <!-- END LATEST DOWNLOAD BUTTON -->